heavencustodio/vibecheck-custodiobatongbakal/README.md

     - Smash 💥
     - Secret 🕵️

-Output appears in the <pre> area on the page.
+Output appears in the pre-area on the page.

 ---
 GitHub Workflow